learntocloud/learn-to-cloud/phase3/README.md

-# Phase 3: Cloud Platform
+# Phase 3: Cloud Platform fundamentals

 This phase is the longest and for good reason.